needle-mirror/com.unity.xr.arfoundation/Documentation~/tracked-image-manager.md

 | TrackingState                                                     | Description                   |
 |:---------------:                                                  |:-------------                 |
 | [None](xref:UnityEngine.XR.ARSubsystems.TrackingState.None)       | The image is not being tracked.
 Note that this may be the initial state when the image is first detected. |
-| [Limited](xref:UnityEngine.XR.ARSubsystems.TrackingState.Limited) | The image is being tracked, but not as well.
+| [Limited](xref:UnityEngine.XR.ARSubsystems.TrackingState.Limited) | The image is being tracked, but not as effectively.
 The situations in which an image is considered `Limited` instead of `Tracking` depend on the underlying AR framework.
 Examples that could cause `Limited` tracking include:  <ul><li>Obscuring the image so that it is not visible to the camera.</li><li>The image is not tracked as a moving image.
 This can happen, for example, if the `maxNumberOfMovingImages` is exceeded.</li></ul>
 | [Tracking](xref:UnityEngine.XR.ARSubsystems.TrackingState.Tracking) | The underlying AR SDK reports that it is actively tracking the image. |

 ### Determining when an image is visible

 There is no API to determine the visibility of an image.
-Generally, if the tracking state is [Tracking](xref:UnityEngine.XR.ARSubsystems.TrackingState.Tracking), it will likely change to `Limited` when the image is not visible.
+Generally, if the tracking state is [Tracking](xref:UnityEngine.XR.ARSubsystems.TrackingState.Tracking), it likely changes to `Limited` when the image is not visible.
 However, there are other situations in which the tracking state can be in states other than `Tracked`.

 If this information is important to your application, considering comparing the `ARTrackedImage`'s transform with the camera's view frustum.